vfarcic/devops26/manuscript/17-progressive-delivery.md

 If one of the last two events does not state `promotion completed`, please wait for a while longer for the process to finish and re-run the `kubectl describe` command.

-We can see that when the deployment was initiated Flagger detected that there is a new `revision` (a new release).
+We can see that when the deployment was initiated, Flagger detected that there is a new `revision` (a new release).
 As a result, it started scaling the application.
-A while later, it initiated the analysis that consists in evaluations of the metrics (`request-success-rate` and `request-duration`) against the thresholds we defined earlier.
+A while later, it initiated the analysis that consists of evaluations of the metrics (`request-success-rate` and `request-duration`) against the thresholds we defined earlier.
 Further on, we can see that it was increasing the weight every thirty seconds until it reached `80` percent.
-That number is important given that it is the first iteration with the `weight` equal to or above the `maxWeight` which we set to `70` percent.
+That number is vital given that it is the first iteration with the `weight` equal to or above the `maxWeight` which we set to `70` percent.
 After that, it did not wait for another thirty seconds.
 Instead, it replaced the definition of the `primary` template to the one used for `canary`.
 From that moment on, the `primary` was updated to the new release and all the traffic is being routed to it.
 Finally, the last event was the message that the `promotion` was `completed` and that the `canary` (`jx-go-demo-6.cd-staging`) was scaled down to zero replicas.
-The last two events happened at the same time so in your case their order might be reverted.
+The last two events happened at the same time, so in your case, their order might be reverted.

 ![Figure 17-7: Canary deployment rollout](images/ch17/canary-rollout.png)

-We finally found a big different between `Canary` and `RollingUpdate` deployments.
-That difference was in evaluation of the metrics as a way too decide whether to proceed or not with the rollout.
+We finally found a big difference between `Canary` and `RollingUpdate` deployments.
+That difference was in the evaluation of the metrics as a way to decide whether to proceed or not with the rollout.
 Given that everything worked correctly.
-We are yet to see what would happen if one of metrics reached a threshold.
+We are yet to see what would happen if one of the metrics reached the threshold.

-We're finished exploring the happy path and we can just as well stop the loop.
+We're finished exploring the happy path, and we can just as well stop the loop.
 There's no need, for now, to continue sending requests.
-But, before we do that, I should explain that there was a reason for the loop besides the obvious need to see the progress.
+But, before we do that, I should explain that there was a reason for the loop beside the apparent need to see the progress.

 If we were not sending requests to the application, there would be no metrics to collect.
 In such a case, Flagger would think that there's something fishy with the new release.
 Maybe it was so bad that no one could send a request to our application.
 Or maybe there was some other reason.
 In any case, lack of metrics used to validate the release is considered a problem.
-Given that, for now, we wanted to see the happy path with the new release fully rolled out, the stream of requests was there to ensure that there are sufficient metrics for Flagger to say "everything's fine, let's move on."
+For now, we wanted to see the happy path with the new release fully rolled out.
+The stream of requests was there to ensure that there are sufficient metrics for Flagger to say: "everything's fine; let's move on."

 With that out of the way, please go back to the **second terminal**, stop the loop by pressing *ctrl+c*, and go back again to the **first terminal**.

-Next, we'll see how does "unhappy" path look like.
+Next, we'll see how does the "unhappy" path look.

 ## Rolling Back Canary Deployments

 Here's the good news.
 Flagger will automatically roll back if any of the metrics we set fails the number of times set as the `threshold` configuration option.
 Similarly, it will also roll back if there are no metrics.

 In our case, there are at least three ways we can run an example that would result in a rollback.
 We could start sending requests that would generate errors until we reach the `threshold` of the `request-success-rate` metric.
 Or we can create some slow requests so that `request-duration` is messed up (above `500` milliseconds).
-Finally, we could not send any request and force Flagger to interpreat lack of metrics as an issue.
+Finally, we could not send any request and force Flagger to interpret lack of metrics as an issue.
 There's probably no point in running exercises that would demonstrate all three cases, so we'll pick one.
 We'll send requests that will produce HTTP errors.

-The *go-demo-6* app already has the end-point `/demo/random-error` that will generate errors randomly, one for every ten requests on average.
+The *go-demo-6* app already has the endpoint `/demo/random-error` that will generate errors randomly, one for every ten requests on average.
 Just as with the happy path, we'll change the message so that we can easily see which release is running.

 ```bash
 cat main.go | sed -e \